 Law firms are a different beast.
 But they are not that different.
 They are still businesses and should operate such.
 Basic business activities like strategic planning, organizational infrastructure, business development, and compensation systems should be operating within your law firm context.
 Why?
 Because they keep your team focused on client work and streamline operations.

 When those big picture items are taken care of, everyone is moving in the same direction together.
 This means that billable hours are not wasted on internal matters that firm management could easily sort out in advance.
 Relatedly, take some time each year to review and reconsider your hourly rates as a firm, especially after you have reviewed your annual reporting in light of your firm’s strategic plan.

 How you bring clients in the door matters a great deal.
 A profitable law firm will have a very well-defined intake process.
 You should also monitor how your intake process operates, looking for ways to reduce overhead.
 Remember that a single bad case can drag down your firm's profits over the course of a year.
 Looking back at profitable and less profitable cases as they relate to your intake process will save you money over the long run.

 Your intake process is chock full of information about the quality of potential clients.
 Understanding this can help you analyze the overall profitability of your client base on an annual basis while giving you insights about how to “fire” unprofitable clients.

-- Realization: This is the ration between what your firm bills (billing realization) and what is collected (collection realization) and it’s key to firm profitability.
+- Realization: This is the ratio between what your firm bills (billing realization) and what is collected (collection realization) and it is key to firm profitability.
 Managing partners should understand and address the different factors that influence this ratio.